 Temple of Abydos (Temple of Seti I)

-While the one remaining structure is known as the Great Temple of Abydos, it is part of a larger complex which is the Temple of Seti I. The temple was dedicated to Seti as well as early pharaohs, and there is a wall within the temple on which are carved the names of kings and pharaohs recognized by Seti (known as the Abydos King List).
+While the one remaining structure is the Great Temple of Abydos, it is part of a larger complex called the Temple of Seti I. The temple was dedicated to Seti and early pharaohs, and there is a wall within the temple on which the names of kings and pharaohs recognized by Seti (known as the Abydos King List) are carved.

-The grounds of the temple contained several chapels, most of which are in varying states of decay.
-Regardless of the Temple’s state, its ruins are no less impressive and worth seeing.
+The temple grounds contained several chapels, most of which were in varying states of decay.
+Regardless of the temple’s condition, its ancient ruins are no less impressive and worth seeing.

 Dendera Temple Complex